tidyverse/tidyverse.org/content/blog/httr2-1-0-0/index.md

 </div>

-httr2 provides a [wide range of helpers](https://httr2.r-lib.org/dev/reference/index.html#requests) to customise the request in common ways; if there's something you need but you can't figure out how, please [file an issue](https://github.com/r-lib/httr2/issues/new)!
+httr2 provides a [wide range of `req_` function](https://httr2.r-lib.org/dev/reference/index.html#requests) to customise the request in common ways; if there's something you need that httr2 doesn't support, please [file an issue](https://github.com/r-lib/httr2/issues/new)!

 ## Performing the request and handling the response